Cogitate-consortium/cogitate-msp1/coglib/beh_et/README.md

 The ET_qc_manager.py script has fixed variables and information that is related to the experiment, used in the ET processing.

 Then, all subject's fixation, blink and saccade data is aggregated using the ET_data_processing.py script.
 This is the place that aggregates all data types at the group level, and utilizes plotter.py to generate all the plots.

+#### pre-processing steps explained
+- Step 1: Ascii files are aggregated, event triggers are identified and samples are transformed into workable tables.
+Lab-based parameters (screen size, resolution, distance from screen) are saved for each subject (information was given by the labs at the testing stage and we rely on that - this is derived from the param_manager script).
+- Step 2: Blink identification: as all future taggings (fixations, saccades) depend on their overlap with blinks, we start with blink identification.
+We use the algorithm by Hershman et al which identifies blinks based on pupillometric noise.
+We use the Python code that accompanies their paper to do that.
+Therefore, real blink (not just missing data) = Hershman blinks
+Hershman, R., Henik, A., & Cohen, N. (2018).
+A novel blink detection method based on pupillometry noise.
+Behavior research methods, 50, 107-114.
+- Step 3: We then run the algorithm for saccade detection, originally suggested by Engbert & Kliegl (2003), with the parameters from Engbert & Mergenthaler (2006) (as they say that’s better).
+Notably, saccades identified by this algorithm that overlap with a padded blink - are not treated as real saccades and accordingly are not included.
+Therefore, Real saccades = E & K (E & M params) saccades that do not overlap with a padded real blink.
+Engbert, R., & Mergenthaler, K. (2006).
+Microsaccades are triggered by low retinal image slip.
+Proceedings of the National Academy of Sciences, 103(18), 7192-7197.
+Engbert, R., & Kliegl, R. (2003).
+Microsaccades uncover the orientation of covert attention.
+Vision research, 43(9), 1035-1045.
+- Step 4: then, fixations are identified according to Eyelink tagging, as long as they do not overlap with padded real blinks.
+Real fixations = Eyelink (SR research, Eyelink parser) fixations that do not overlap with a padded real blink.
+- Step 5: then, we do the same for pupils: we nullify pupil size that overlaps with a padded blink, so that it won’t affect future pupil size analyses.
+Real pupil = Eyelink-reported pupil size (arbitrary units), that do not overlap with a padded real blink.
+- Step 6: at this point in time, each sample is tagged and accounted for - we identified real blinks, saccades, fixations, and pupil.
+Now we are adding the behavioral data into the gaze data in two ways: First, based on the EyeLink triggers - each sample is tagged based on the trigger events that were saved on the Eyelink log (miniblock number, stimulus features etc).
+Then, this data is compared to the behavioral data.
+I then compare the behavioral data to the ET trigger data.
+I match each behavioral trial information with its corresponding gaze data (not the other way around, as in some cases triggers were missing!).
+This means that for each subject, only trials that had corresponding triggers were analyzed in the ET analysis (because these are the ones we can account for).
+This constitutes the vast majority of trials (only very few triggers (<10) were missed).

 #### exp1_et_lmms.R
 All the modelling of the grouped, processed data for Eyelink-based subject data is done in this script.